Mueller Water Products Inc. (MWA) Shares Plummet Below 1-Year High - News Heater

-The stock of Mueller Water Products Inc. (NYSE: MWA) has decreased by -0.18 when compared to last closing price of 16.36.
-Despite this, the company has experienced a 3.09% gain in its stock price over the last five trading sessions.
+Mueller Water Products Inc. (NYSE: MWA) has seen a decline in its stock price by -1.51 in relation to its previous close of 16.54.
+However, the company has experienced a -0.43% decline in its stock price over the last five trading sessions.

 Is It Worth Investing in Mueller Water Products Inc. (NYSE: MWA) Right Now?